Metaswitch/clearwater-readthedocs/docs/Clearwater_Architecture.md

 ### Vellum (State store)

 As described above, Vellum is used to maintain all long-lived state in the dedployment.
 It does this by running a number of cloud optimized, distributed storage clusters.
-- Cassandra.
+- [Cassandra](http://cassandra.apache.org/).
 Cassandra is used by Homestead to store authentication credentials and profile information, and is used by Homer to store MMTEL service settings.
 Vellum exposes Cassandra's Thrift API.
-- Etcd.
-Etcd is used by Vellum itself to share clustering information between Vellum nodes and by other nodes in the deployment for shared configuration.
+- [etcd](https://github.com/coreos/etcd).  etcd is used by Vellum itself to share clustering information between Vellum nodes and by other nodes in the deployment for shared configuration.
 - [Chronos](https://github.com/Metaswitch/chronos).
 Chronos is a distributed, redundant, reliable timer service developed by Clearwater.
 It is used by Sprout and Ralf nodes to enable timers to be run (e.g. for SIP Registration expiry)  without pinning operations to a specific node (one node can set the timer and another act on it when it pops).
 Chronos is accessed via an HTTP API.
-- Memcached / [Astaire](https://github.com/Metaswitch/astaire).
+- [Memcached](https://memcached.org/) / [Astaire](https://github.com/Metaswitch/astaire).
 Vellum also runs a Memcached cluster fronted by Astaire.
 Astaire is a service developed by Clearwater that enabled more rapid scale up and scale down of memcached clusters.
 This cluster is used by Sprout and Ralf for storing registration and session state.

 ### Homer (XDMS)

 Homer is a standard XDMS used to store MMTEL service settings documents for each user of the system.
-Documents are be created, read, updated and deleted using a standard XCAP interface.
+Documents are created, read, updated and deleted using a standard XCAP interface.
 As with Homestead, the Homer nodes use Vellum as the data store for all long lived data.

 ### Ellis